 - Magic 30 will not ruin Magic: the Gathering, but it does set another new precedent for higher price-point products aimed strictly at MTG collectors and speculators

-- Cash grab and wallet fatigue are overused and misunderstood terms, but product fatigue is something we need to all be cognizant of (thus the article title)
+- Cash grab and wallet fatigue are overused and misunderstood terms, but product fatigue is something we need to all be cognizant of, thus the title of this article

 - Hasbro will continue to cut LGSs out of the equation in favor of DTC (direct-to-consumer) and Amazon distribution